sookinoby/generative-models/README.md

 anime_train = brine.load_dataset('jayleicn/anime-faces')
 ```

-We also need to normalise the pixel value of each image to [-1 to 1] and also channel the ordering of image from  (width X height X channels) to (channels X width X height ) since MxNet expects this format.
+We also need to normalise the pixel value of each image to [-1 to 1] and also channel the ordering of image from (width X height X channels) to (channels X width X height ).
+I am doing this because MxNet expects this format.

 ```python
 def transform(data, target_wd, target_ht):